reinoud/factuursturen/README.txt

 ====
-factuursturen.nl
+factuursturen
 ====

-The factuursturen.nl package is a client for the dutch webservice www.factuursturen.nl API.
+The factuursturen package is a client for the dutch webservice www.factuursturen.nl API.

 To be able to use the API, you will need an API key.
 You can get one with these steps:
 * log in on http://www.factuursturen.nl